 Andro and Eve

 Andro and Eve have been creating joyful spaces for the LGBTQ+ community since 2016, bringing people together over performances, parties, film screenings, and drag king workshops.
 In their own words: "we create unique, feel-good events to celebrate queer culture.
-Our approach is playful, creative, and motivated by a desire to provide accessible opportunities for the community to come together, develop their understanding, and share in memorable experiences" – read more in our Meet the Locals interview with founder and director Katherine Warman.
+Our approach is playful, creative, and motivated by a desire to provide accessible opportunities for the community to come together, develop their understanding, and share in memorable experiences" – read more in our Meet the Locals interview with founder and director Finn Warman.

 This summer, Andro and Eve launched an online programme, featuring a three-part drag king course and a Cabaret College.
 In October, they published their first zine: CENTRE.